rune/rune/docs/docs/how-it-works/existing-game.md

 sidebar_position: 100
 ---

-# Setting up existing game
+# Porting Existing Game

-In case you are porting an existing game to Rune you can use the `rune-games-cli` to generate the game template and copy your code on top of it or use a manual standalone setup.
+Amazing that you're considering adapting your game for multiplayer on Rune! 🥳

-We strongly recommend to go with the first approach, as it will take care of all the necessary boilerplate out of the box & provide a better development experience.
+We recommend you use the `rune-games-cli` to generate a game template and copy your game code into that game template.
+Following this approach will take care of any boilerplate and provide a nice development experience with Rune-specific ESLint & Vite plugins.
+You can also quickly get a minimal version of your game working, then add more game logic step-by-step.
+Alternatively, you can add the SDK manually.

-## Using Rune game template.
+### Approach 1: Rune Template

 Create a new Rune game project by running: